Why it matters

 It cannot be acceptable in the 21st century to intentionally destroy native species.
 We have lost too much.
 Yet the dinosaur industry that is coal mining is still given preferential treatment under our country’s laws, such as when decision makers are prevented from considering the climate change impacts of consents to dig up coal.

-Almost all of the proposed mine is on public land.
-The vast majority of this is managed by the Buller District Council which, under the Reserves Act, is required to maintain the area’s natural features.
+Almost all of the proposed mine is also on public land, and the precious native species occur across all of it.
+But the vast majority of the proposed mine is managed by the Buller District Council.
+Under the Reserves Act, the council is required to maintain the area’s natural features.

 However, a decision by the High Court found that the Crown Minerals Act overrides this legislation, effectively granting mining an exemption from environmental protection requirements.
 Forest & Bird have appealed that decision to the Court of Appeal in a case which will be heard in August.